Aurelius-LLC/Remotr/README.md

       2) Regular Orleans grains, as well as other Orleans features, can be used alongside Remotr grains.
 It’s important to understand what a regular grain is before creating Remotr grains.

+   2. **CQRS Differences**

+      1) **Not Event Sourced:** CQRS is often used alongside event sourcing where queries are optimized by using a separate read-only cache or database.
+Remotr does use CQRS as a means of optimizing Manager Grain queries by allowing them to interleave with other queries as well as commands, but it does not use a separate cache or database for this as the state is held in-memory with the grains.

+      2) **Commands can (and should) Run Queries:** If a query is run from a command, the state that the query accesses will be consistent with any modifications that any preceding commands in the transaction caused.
+Commands can even call queries on other Grain Partitions; however, as is stated in other locations, commands should never cause cross-partition commands.
+Read more about that in [Bad Practices](#Bad-Practices)

    3. **Grain partitions**

       1) **Definition:** A grain partition is group of grains, all co-located on the same silo, which correspond to an actual database partition, such as a Cosmos partition.
-This allows commands across a grain partition to happen transactionally.
+The co-location of a grain partition, along with a few other Remotr specific features, allows commands across a grain partition to happen transactionally without any sort of middle tier 2PC/2PL transaction system.

       2) **Manager Grains:** each grain partition has a singular Manager Grain, also known as an API Grain, which serves as the only entry point to the partition for all requests.
 It also manages the transactions which affect the partition as well.
 While this may *seem* like a bottleneck, it’s important to remember that [all queries against an API grain can be interleaved](?tab=t.0#bookmark=id.dkjyddi41ox7), and grain partitions are also multithreaded since they are composed of many grains working together with each Child Grain in charge of managing its own state.

       3) **Child Grains:** Also known as Stateful Grains, grain partitions can have a potentially infinite number of child grains associated with them.
 The only restriction to the number of child grains is how large a grain partition can become which is imposed by the underlying datastore.
-And as implied by the alternative name “Stateful Grains”, Child Grains are unlike Manager Grains in that they can *only* be accessed by their own Manager Grain and they also can hold and manage state.
+And as implied by the alternative name “Stateful Grains”, Child Grains are unlike Manager Grains in that they hold and manage state.
+They are also different from Manager Grains in that a Child Grain can *only* be accessed via queries or commands from its own Manager Grain or another Child Grain within its partition.
          1) **Important Takeaways:**
-            1) Child Grains can only be accessed by their Manager Grain.
+            1) Child Grains can only be accessed by other grains within their partition, including the Manager Grain and other Child Grains.
             2) Two Child Grains with the same type and Id can exist in different grain partitions, and there aren’t any problems with that.
 The Child Grains are unique per Manager Grain.

    4. **Designing a Grain Partition**